Red Bar

 Temperature coefficient of resistance table

-The table below gives the temperature coefficient of resistance for a variety of substances including the copper temperature coefficient of resistance, etc..
+The table below gives the temperature coefficient of resistance for a variety of substances including the copper temperature coefficient of resistance, as well as the temperature coefficient of resistance for aluminium and many other materials.

 Substance Temperature Coefficient